rohit12crj/Study-Notes/Terraform/notes.md

 version pinning

-They may ask:

-"Your Terraform deployment takes 40 minutes and often fails.
-How do you redesign it?"

-Expected Answer: Split state files  , Modularize ,Introduce CI gating ,Increase parallelism carefully ,Use multi-account isolation ,Reduce monolithic design
+Your Terraform deployment takes 40 minutes and often fails.
+How do you redesign it? --> Expected Answer: Split state files  , Modularize ,Introduce CI gating ,Increase parallelism carefully ,Use multi-account isolation ,Reduce monolithic design

+why terraform should not be used to manage resources configuration unlike ansible ?